aws-samples/aws-modernization-with-rafay-systems/content/040_modules/2_provision.md

 Provisioning will take approximately 40 minutes to complete.
 The final step in the process is the blueprint sync for the default blueprint.
 This can take a few minutes to complete because this requires the download of several container images and deployment of monitoring and log aggregation components.

 - Open Terminal (on macOS/Linux) or Command Prompt (Windows) and navigate to the folder where you forked the Git repository

-- Navigate to the folder "<your folder>/aws-workshops/kop-workshop/cluster"
+- Navigate to the folder *<your folder>/aws-workshops/kop-workshop/cluster*

-- The "provisioned-cluster.yaml" file contains the declarative specification for the cluster.
+- The *provisioned-cluster.yaml* file contains the declarative specification for the cluster:

 ```yaml hl_lines="3 4 7 14"
 kind: Cluster